 prohibits firearms on day care center premises except in the possession of peace officers.
 If a child brings any weapon to school, the weapon will be confiscated.
 The parents and authorities will be notified immediately.
 If an adult is found to have a weapon in their possession, authorities will be notified immediately by calling 911.
 Classroom doors will be secured to protect the children until authorities have secured the premises.

-Weather related closings will be posted on our website at www.glenviewmethodistpreschool.com and an email will be sent by the Director before 7:30am.
+Weather related closings will be be communicated via email and Remind by the Director before 7:30 a.m.

 Snack time provides an important learning experience for children.
 This is a time for children to develop self-help skills, understand the importance of cleanliness, and try a variety of foods.
 This is also a good time for children to develop social skills and appropriate table manners.
 Every attempt should be made to make snack time a relaxed, unhurried, and pleasant experience.
 Teachers sit with children during this time.